niclaslindstedt/dotnet-oauth2-server/README.md

 # Etimo ID

-Etimo ID is an [OAuth2](https://tools.ietf.org/html/rfc6749#section-5.2) compliant api that aims to be a simple-to-use implementation of OAuth2.
+Etimo ID is a basic implementation of [OAuth2](https://tools.ietf.org/html/rfc6749#section-5.2), without all the bloat.

 At a later stage, [OpenID Connect](https://openid.net/specs/openid-connect-core-1_0.html) will also be implemented.